Xa-C24/holbertonschool-higher_level_programming/python-input_output/README.md

         with open("sortie.txt", "w") as fichier:
         fichier.write("Ceci est du texte écrit dans le fichier.")

+When you open a file, you can choose different access modes:
+- "r": Read only.
+- w": Write.
+If the file exists, it will be overwritten.
+If the file does not exist, it will be created.
+- a": Add.
+The file will be opened to add data at the end, without overwriting the existing content.
+- r+": Read and write.

 3. File management
 In Python, you can work with files by opening them using the open() function.